tbrowder/Holidays-Miscellaneous/README.md

   * St. Patrick's Day - March 17

-  * Mother's Day - second Sunday in May
+  * *Mother's Day - second Sunday in May

-  * Armed Forces Day - third Saturday in May
+  * *Armed Forces Day - third Saturday in May

   * Flag Day - June 14

-  * Father's Day - third Sunday in June
+  * *Father's Day - third Sunday in June

   * Pearl Harbor Day - December 7

+Holidays marked with a leading '*' are classified as 'calculated' holidays since their observed date vary from year to year and this module uses module **Date::Utils** for the calculation.

+The holidays without the leading asterisk are classified as 'directed' or 'fixed' since they are always on fixed dates.

 SEE ALSO
 ========